New Thor: Love and Thunder trailer reveals terrifying villain Gorr the God Butcher

 Reaching a critical point with the death of his last son Agar from starvation, and after countless unanswered prayers, Gorr expressed to his people that there were no gods, leading to his exile.

 However, Gorr would come to a truly shocking revelation while wandering the desert of his home world, wanting desperately to die.
-In witnessing a battle between two gods with his very own eyes, Gorr came to realize that gods did in fact exist, they were just indifferent to his family's suffering, ignoring their prayers.
+In witnessing a battle between the eldritch god of darkness Knull and another god, Gorr came to realize that gods did in fact exist, they were just indifferent to his family's suffering, ignoring their prayers.

-Things would come to a head when one of the gods begs for Gorr's help in the battle, infuriating him and leading the other god's symbiote-like sword to bond to him, granting him the weapon of All-Black the Necrosword.
+Things would come to a head when the second god begs for Gorr's help in the battle, infuriating him and leading Knull's sword, which is canonically formed from the first symbiote, to bond to him, granting him the weapon of All-Black the Necrosword.
 From this point on, Gorr would set out to kill every god he could find over thousands of years.

 Given all of this, it seems that Thor and friends will have quite the determined villain to contend with when Thor: Love and Thunder releases this July.